jraleman/cv/index.md

 > - Experience in working with GraphQL queries, use Apollo GraphQL library.

-> - Building isomorphic applications using React.js and Redux with GraphQL on server-side.

-> - Added dynamic functionality by creating, and maintaining Redux's action creators dispatchers.
+> - Collaborated with a team of 5 developers to implement a real-time notification system, decreasing missed appointments by 50%.

+> - Resolved over 70 bugs and issues in the scheduling module, improving app stability and reducing crash rates by 35%.

+> - Contributed to the successful deployment of 3 major app updates within deadlines, accelerating feature rollouts by 20% and increasing active user base by 10%.

 > - Worked with JEST framework to write unit tests, and Selenium Webdriver to write end-to-end (E2E) tests.